ckf42/codelib/py/readme.md

 Currently only support `doi`, `arxiv`, and `jstor`.

+## hxscript.py

+Some simple python script I have written for pwning.

 ## ipythonInitScript.py

 Import some python packages in `ipython` for scicomp.
 Just run the script after `ipython` is initiated.